Causes Of Panic Attacks And How You Can Cope

 Are you experiencing panic attacks or something similar?

-Therapy can be a great step to help you work through the problems that you may be facing and start working on how to treat and even prevent panic attacks.
-This process may include finding a therapist or psychiatrist who you feel comfortable with and who can help you overcome panic attack symptoms and the fear associated with them.
+You may consider other treatment options once you’ve talked with your doctor and ruled out physical or medication-related causes.
+These options may include learning relaxation techniques, deep breathing exercises, grounding methods, or therapy.
+Therapy, in particular, can help you work through the problems that you may be facing and start working on how to treat and prevent panic attacks.
+This process may include finding a therapist or psychiatrist whom you are comfortable with and who can help you overcome panic attack symptoms and the fear associated with them.

-Exposure therapy, during which you are safely introduced to some of the events that can cause panic attacks, has also proven to be a positive method for many individuals suffering from this disorder.
+Exposure therapy, during which you are safely introduced to some of the events that can cause panic attacks, has also proven to be a positive method for many individuals living with this disorder.
 You may be asked to mimic some of the actions related to a panic attack and then taught different ways to cope with anxieties and feelings of helplessness instead.
-This can help you overcome the constant fear of the panic attack itself, rather than just the actions that cause the panic attack.
-Many people who experience panic attacks are not only afraid of the situation, but the panic attack itself, so this form of treatment can help.
+This process can help you overcome the constant fear of a panic attack, rather than just the actions that cause it.
+Many people who experience panic attacks are not only afraid of the situation, but also of the panic attack itself, so this form of treatment can expose them to the reality that panic attacks are not going to kill them.

-People with panic disorder diagnosed by a medical professional may recieve a prescription for serotonin-norepinephrine reuptake inhibitors (SNRIs) to treat panic attacks, anxiety disorder, and many mental health conditions that may cause panic attacks to occur.
+People with panic disorder diagnosed by a medical professional may receive a prescription for serotonin-norepinephrine reuptake inhibitors (SNRIs) to treat panic attacks, anxiety disorders, and many mental health conditions that may cause panic attacks to occur.
 Such medications are used when treating anxiety and helping those who develop panic disorder.
+Not everyone uses medication or responds well to it, so be sure to explore all options with your doctor.
+In addition, do not start, change, or stop a medication without consulting your medical provider.

 Clinical studies have shown that online cognitive behavioral therapy is effective in treating panic disorders, anxiety disorders, and specific phobias.
 A review of 17 studies even found that online therapy can be more effective than in-person therapy.
-This may be in part because it can be easier to attend sessions online as opposed to in-person, especially for those who are homebound, physically disabled, or live in remote areas.
+For many clients, it may be easier to attend sessions online as opposed to in-person, especially for those who are homebound, physically disabled, or live in remote areas.

 Takeaway